jaswanth1258/Demoblaze-manual-Test-Cases/README.md

 # 🧪 Demoblaze Manual Test Cases

-This repository contains a detailed set of **50 unique manual test cases** written for the [Demoblaze](https://www.demoblaze.com/) demo e-commerce website.
+This repository contains a detailed set of **manual test cases** written for the [Demoblaze](https://www.demoblaze.com/) demo e-commerce website.
 These test cases cover a wide range of functionalities including login, signup, product listing, cart operations, UI validations, and more.

 ---